immich-app/immich/docs/docs/installation/one-step-installation.md

 # One-step installation

 :::caution
 This method is for evaluation purposes only.
 It is not recommended for production use.
-For production usage, please refer to the recommneded installation method [here](/docs/installation/recommended-installation).
+For production usage, please refer to the recommended installation method [here](/docs/installation/recommended-installation).
 :::

-In the shell, from the directory of your choice, run the following command:
+In the shell, from a directory of your choice, run the following command:

 ```bash
 curl -o- https://raw.githubusercontent.com/immich-app/immich/main/install.sh | bash